Skip to main content

 Biography

-I started my studies in psychology at the University of Exeter where I completed my Bachelor of Science in Psychology in 2020.
-Following this, I joined CREW at KCL as part of the Medical Research Council Doctoral Training Partnership (MRC DTP) in late 2020, with a project examining alterations in neuroplasticity in anorexia nervosa and treatment implications (supervised by Dr Hubertus Himmerich and Professor Janet Treasure), which was completed in 2023.
+Johanna started her studies in psychology at the University of Exeter where she completed my Bachelor of Science in Psychology in 2020.
+Following this, Johanna joined the Centre for Research in Eating And Weight Disorders (CREW) at King's, as part of the Medical Research Council Doctoral Training Partnership in late 2020, with a project examining alterations in neuroplasticity in anorexia nervosa and treatment implications (supervised by Dr Hubertus Himmerich and Professor Janet Treasure), which was completed in 2023.

 Research Interests